William Harrison Ainsworth: Early career

 The novel was published by Ebers in July 1826.
 Ebers became interested in Ainsworth's novel early on and started to add discussions about it in The Literary Souvenir in order to promote the work.
 Although the work was jointly written and sometimes claimed by Aston as solely his, many of the reviews described the novel as Ainsworth's alone.
 The novel also brought Ainsworth to the attention of historical novelist Walter Scott, who later wrote about the work in various articles; the two later met in 1828.
 During that year, J. G. Lockhartt published Scott's private journals and instigated the notion that the novel was an imitation of Scott.
 Sir John Chiverton is neither a true historical novel nor is it a gothic novel.
 It was also seen by Ainsworth as an incomplete work and he later ignored it when creating his bibliography.
-The novel does serve as a precursor to Ainsworth's first major novel, Rockwood.
+The novel does serve as a precursor to Ainsworth's first major novel, Rookwood.

-Ainsworth's relationship with the Ebers family grew, and he married Fanny on 11 October 1826 with little warning to his family or friends.
+Ainsworth's relationship with the Ebers family grew, and he married Anne Frances on 11 October 1826 with little warning to his family or friends.
 Ebers promised to pay a dowry of 300 pounds, but the funds were never given and this caused a strain in the relationship between Ainsworth and his father-in-law.
 Ainsworth continued in Ebers's circle and attended many social events.
 He was encouraged by Ebers to sell his partnership in the Ainsworth law firm along with starting a publishing business.
 Ainsworth followed this advice, and the business had early success.
 In 1827, Fanny gave birth to a girl who took her name.
 Soon after, Ebers went bankrupt and Ainsworth lost a large sum as a consequence.
 Ainsworth published a few popular works, including The French Cook, an annual magazine called Mayfair, and some others.
 By 1829, Ebers took over Ainsworth's publishing business, and Fanny gave birth to another daughter, Emily, soon after.
 Ainsworth gave up on publishing and resumed working in law.
 When a third daughter, Anne, was born in 1830, Ainsworth's family began to feel financially strained.
 Ainsworth returned to writing and he contributed to Fraser's Magazine, but it is uncertain how many works were actually his.
-However, he was working on his novel Rockwood.
+However, he was working on his novel Rookwood.